pedrobvferreira/exercices/README.md

-# exercices
+# Exercices
-# 1) Remove duplicates
+## 1) Remove duplicates
-Given a string S, the task is to remove all the duplicates in the given string
+* Given a string S, the task is to remove all the duplicates in the given string
+* Sort a single String
 ---------------